RoyDibakar/National-Workshop-Microbiome-Informatics/README.md

 This workshop will help the newbies to learn how to analyse the 16s rRNA amplicon data using R.

 ## Pre-requisities
 R should be installed in the user system/PC.
-R installation steps are given in https://cran.r-project.org/.
+R installation steps are given in https://cran.r-project.org/bin/windows/base/R-4.4.1-win.exe.
+RStudio should also be installed, https://download1.rstudio.org/electron/windows/RStudio-2024.04.2-764.exe

 The following R packages are required for the analysis the 16s rRNA amplicon data:
 ## R packages

 if (!requireNamespace("BiocManager", quietly = TRUE))
                                 install.packages("BiocManager")

 BiocManager::install("dada2")